lorenzo-querol/lorenzo-querol.github.io/_news/accepted_ou_masters.md

 related_posts: false
 ---

-Accepted into the Master's program of Information Science at Osaka University's Graduate School of Information Science and Technology.
+Accepted into the master's program of Information Science at Osaka University's Graduate School of Information Science and Technology.
 Starting in October 2024.